gira-de/svelte-undo/README.md

 ### Use transactions

-Writing and pushing actions to the undo stack might create a lot of boilerplate code.
+Creating actions and manually pushing them to the undo stack might create a lot of boilerplate code.
 The use of Transaction simplifies this.

 ```ts
 import { undoStack, transactionCtrl } from '@gira-de/svelte-undo';